Michael Linklater: Career

 Linklater played for the Edmonton Energy of the International Basketball League.
 He entered and won a 3-on-3 tournament in Edmonton, advancing with his team to the World Tour Finals in Istanbul where they finished sixth.

 Linklater was one of Canada’s best 3-on-3 basketball players; in 2017 he was ranked first in the country and ninth in the world.
 As a captain of Team Saskatoon, he participated in several FIBA 3x3 World Tour Finals and joined the 3-on-3 world tour in 2012.
 At the 2017 FIBA 3x3 World Tour Masters tournament in Saskatoon, Linklater helped lead Team Saskatoon to the Final with a 4–0 record, where they lost to Ljubljana.
 At that time, Team Saskatoon was ranked 5th in the FIBA world rankings.
 Three-on-three basketball made its Olympic debut in 2020 in Tokyo.

 Linklater joined his hometown Saskatchewan Rattlers for the inaugural season of the Canadian Elite Basketball League (CEBL) in 2019.
 Saskatoon was chosen as the host of the league's first Championship Weekend, and after posting a 11–9 regular season record, the Rattlers won the league's first championship with a 94–83 victory over the Hamilton Honey Badgers.
 Linklater had announced before the playoffs that he would be retiring.
 After winning the title, Linklater was quoted as saying, "It's a phenomenal feeling to go out with a championship... just to be part of this family has been amazing."

+The Rattlers and the Province of Saskatchewan declared July 5, 2025 to be Michael Linklater day as a celebration of his basketball accomplishments and contributions but also recognizing his community involvement particularly working with First Nations youth.
+Michael was celebrated during a half time presentation and remained after the game to meet fans, take pictures and sign autographs.
+The game was won by the Rattlers 93-90 in dramatic fashion as they came back to win over the Ottawa Blackjacks after being down 82-71 at the start of target score time.